BlueGeek3/pattichis-project/README.md

 - XAMPP Apache/MySQL if you’re also running the PHP ms-api endpoints used by the mobile app you should download xampp from https://www.apachefriends.org/

-- (Optional) Android Studio for an Android emulator
+- (Optional) Android Studio for an Android emulator from https://developer.android.com/studio

 - (Optional) Expo Go app on your phone (for on-device testing)